 Install the parts in the reverse order of removal.
-Always connect the positive \oplus terminal first.
+Always connect the positive $\oplus$ terminal first.
 Make sure that bolts and nuts are tight.

-Make sure the clock is set to the proper time after the battery is reconnected. ▶ P. 25 For proper handling of the battery, see "Maintenance Fundamentals." ▶ P. 48 "Battery Goes Dead." ▶ P. 101
+Make sure the clock information is correct after the battery is reconnected. ▶ P. 27 For proper handling of the battery, see "Maintenance Fundamentals." ▶ P. 50 "Battery Goes Dead." ▶ P. 106